JonasEmrich/vg-beat-detectors/vignette/vg_ecg_detectors.md

 ## Accelerated and non-accelerated processing

-The acceleration technique proposed in \[[1](#References)\] which reduces the input signal to only local maxima samples can be enabled or disabled by setting `accelerated` to `False` or `True` respectively.
-The acceleration results in a reduced run-time by one magnitude while the detection accuracy remains comparable with the non-accelerated detector.
+The acceleration technique proposed in \[1\] which reduces the input signal to only local maxima samples can be enabled or disabled by setting `accelerated` to `True` or `False`, respectively.
+The acceleration results in a reduced run-time by one order of magnitude while the detection accuracy remains comparable with the non-accelerated detector.

 ## Sparsity parameter *β*

-As described in \[[2](#References)\] the choice of the sparsity parameter *β* ∈ \[0,1\] depends on the used visibility graph transformation and edge weights and is a crucial setting for a well-functioning detector.
+As described in \[2\] the choice of the sparsity parameter *β* ∈ \[0,1\] depends on the used visibility graph transformation and edge weights and is a crucial setting for a well-functioning detector.
 Sparsity parameter values for the NVG and WHVG were determined by numerical experiments in
-\[[2](#References)\].
-We highly recommend redetermining `beta` as described in \[[2](#ref-koka_vg_2022)\] [#koka]_, when changes have been made in the `graph_type` and `edge_weight` options.
+\[2\].
+We highly recommend redetermining `beta` as described in \[2\], when changes have been made to the `graph_type` and `edge_weight` options.

 ## Adjusting segments

-The processing of the ECG signal is made in segments with a default length of 2sec  and an overlap of 50%, i.e, `window_seconds=2` and `window_seconds=0.5`.
+The input ECG signal is processed segment-wise using segments with a default length of 2sec  and an overlap of 50%, i.e., `window_seconds=2` and `window_seconds=0.5`.
+Thus, these parameters allow adjustments to the segment-wise computation.

 ## Setting highpass cutoff frequency

-To change the lower cutoff frequency of the highpass filter that pre-processes the input ECG signal, the parameter `lowcut` can be adjusted.
-The default value is 4Hz.
+To change the lower cutoff frequency of the highpass filter that pre-processes the input ECG signal, the parameter `lowcut` can be modified The default value is 4Hz.

-# Outlook

-Adapting the methods for related biomedical signals, such as PPG signals, is of great interest and will be the subject to future work.

-…

 # References

 <!-- <div class="tocify-extend-page" data-unique="tocify-extend-page" style="height: 0px;"></div> -->

-.. [#koka] Qi Xuan et al., "*CLPVG: Circular limited penetrable visibility graph as a new network model for time series*", 2021

 <span class="csl-left-margin">\[1\] </span><span
 class="csl-right-inline"><span class="smallcaps">Emrich</span>, J.,